 Anneka Svenska is a naturalist, broadcaster and film maker, who specialises in wolves, wildlife crime, films for animal & environmental charities and wildlife conservation.
-Anneka is also the face and creator of top YouTube wildlife online TV Show ANIMAL WATCH which has over half a million subscribers and 102 million total views.
+Anneka is also the face and creator of YouTube’s most popular Wolf & Alpha Dog breed TV Show ANIMAL WATCH which has over 700 thousand subscribers and 166 million total views.

 Anneka is a canid expert, wolf enthusiast and handler and has filmed and worked alongside both European and North American Timber Wolves as well as living with high content wolfdogs on a daily basis.
 Anneka is not afraid to speak of her love of apex predators and is quite at home swimming with great whites, catching snakes, tracking wolves in the wild and anything which involves dangerous, or rather, misunderstood animals.